leonqadirie/gauzy/README.md

 import murmur3a

 pub fn main() {
   // Use your own hash functions here.
+They:
-They must output an integer hash digest. let hash_fn_1 = fn(string_item) {
+  // - must output an integer hash digest.
+  // - should ideally be independent and uniformly distributed
+  // - are not required to be cryptographic let hash_fn_1 = fn(string_item) {
     murmur3a.hash_string(string_item, 0) |> murmur3a.int_digest
   }